 It is quite common to supply a device with Power over Ethernet (PoE) through a Switch when deploying cloud managed wireless solutions, as it grants you full and remote control over that power line.
 For instance, you can easily plan when your connected devices should be switched on or off based on your needs.

 PoE scheduling allows you to conveniently turn off devices whenever they are not needed.
-This helps to save energy and money, as well as the environment.
+This helps to save energy and money, as well as reducing the burden on the environment.
 For this reason, we strongly advise to supply power to your devices using one of our PoE Switches whenever possible, and to set up PoE scheduling as required by your deployment.